nRF24/RF24/docs/cross_compile.md

 # Linux cross-compilation

+@warning These instructions are no longer recommended because they involve disabling security measures for the target system.
+Please try the [instructions using CMake](md_docs_using_cmake.html). <br>

 RF24 library supports cross-compilation.
 Advantages of cross-compilation:
 - development tools don't have to be installed on target machine
 - resources of target machine don't have to be sufficient for compilation